 The vice president for student affairs is responsible for establishing, monitoring and enforcing regulation governing student life.
 Anyone can refer a matter to the vice president for student affairs.
 The vice president then will refer the matter to the appropriate hearing body.
 The vice president's decisions are final in cases from the Residence Hall Councils and the Judiciary Council.
 The president, however, can review any matter in the disciplinary process.

-Any member of the college community can file charges against any student.
+Any member of the university community can file charges against any student.
 The charges must be filed in writing with the vice president for student affairs.
 From there, a disciplinary hearing usually is held, though sometimes all parties involved will reach an agreement without a hearing.

 Campus Standards and Expectations

 The following listing is not comprehensive, but is intended to give the student an idea of the types of behavior that may result in disciplinary responses.
 Refer to your Student Handbookfor more details and for information about possible punishment.

 Cheating, plagiarism and fabrication, of work, all or any part of which was developed in response to the assignment of an instructor.

 Being present when another student violates policy and not doing anything to stop the violation.

 Consumption, distribution, possession, sale, or manufacture of alcoholic beverages on campus.
 Disorderly conduct resulting from the use of intoxicants is grounds for disciplinary action regardless of whether consumption took place on or off campus.

 Expressions of a sexual nature that would offend or create significant discomfort.
 Sexual acts, no matter the genders or status of consent in the residence hall, any public venue, or where others might be readily aware.

 Children on Campus